What's on

 The Art of Light: stained glass from Devon churches

-Just in time for Christmas, these six cards feature stained-glass designs from our Exeter Diocesan Architectural Society collection.
-The Society was established in 1841 to report on the fabric of […]
+These six notecards feature stained-glass designs from our Exeter Diocesan Architectural Society collection.
+The Society was established in 1841 to report on the fabric of Devon’s churches and to approve […]

 Saturday Programme – October 2020